Paris - Ile De France

 The Rue de Furstemberg, Rue Cardinal and Passage de la Petite Boucherie were opened in 1699.

-The abbey's stables at no.8 and no.6 rue de Furstemberg, were developed and converted into flats.
+The abbey's stables at nos.8-6 rue de Furstemberg, were converted into flats.

-Eugène Delacroix lived at no6 from 1857 to 1863; his apartment was turned into a museum dedicated to the painter.
+Eugène Delacroix lived at no6 from 1857 to 1863; his apartment is today a museum dedicated to the painter.

 The Rue de l'Abbaye was opened after the Revolution.